Philips Sonicare ProtectiveClean 6100 Review

 We are not dentists or dental care professionals.
 We are not sponsored or supported financially by any brand of toothbrush manufacturers.
-We are like you, concerned consumers who try our best to make sense of the vast amounts of performance data out there.
+This site intends to help concerned consumers like you who struggle to make sense of the vast amounts of performance data out there.

 Because purchasing an electric toothbrush is not simple or quick, our mission is to sift through the information.
 We help you identify the most relevant points, and list them for you in a simplified form.
 This way you can easily understand and quickly consume it.

 Hopefully this will help you make an informed buying decision.
-We do recommend products, but not because anyone pays us to – but because we believe it will be worth your money.
+We do recommend products, but not because anyone pays us to – but only because we believe it will be worth your money.
 And if you order using links on this page, we will earn a small affiliate referral fee… but that definitely is NOT the reason why we recommend an electric toothbrush.

 So let’s begin with this ProtectiveClean 6100 review.

 Sonicare ProtectiveClean 6100 Review

-The ProtectiveClean 6100 electric toothbrush isn’t as great at cleaning as the best electric toothbrush of 2020 – the Oral-B Pro 1000 – but is a lot more gentle on teeth and gums, making it a far better option than the Oral-B 1000 for those with sensitive teeth and gingivitis or periodontal problems.
+The ProtectiveClean 6100 electric toothbrush isn’t as great at cleaning as the best electric toothbrush of 2021 – the Oral-B Pro 1000.
+But it is gentler on teeth and gums.
+This makes it a far better option than the Oral-B 1000 for those with sensitive teeth and gingivitis or periodontal problems.

-And while the ProtectiveClean 6100 is a bit more expensive than comparable models, it has a great battery life and a range of other features to justify this difference.
+And while the ProtectiveClean 6100 is a bit more expensive than comparable models, it has a great battery life.
+There are also a range of other features to justify this price difference.

 Any good ProtectiveClean 6100 review should break down an analysis of the electric toothbrush by various facets of performance.
 We will address the functions and features of Philips Sonicare ProtectiveClean 6100 under 4 heads.